sclark39/NS2Elixer/README.md

 #Elixer
 #### Cross-Mod Compatible Utility Function Library for Modders

+### To Use

 Put ```Elixer_Utility.lua``` in a **unique** subdirectory of your mod to avoid any conflicts.
 If the file path matches any other mod's, the results will be unpredictable.

-Call ```Elixer.UseVersion( versionNumber )``` before trying to call any of these functions in your mod to ensure the right versions are loaded into memory

-### To Use
 ```
 Script.Load( "lua/youruniquesubdir/Elixer_Utility.lua" )
 Elixer.UseVersion( 1.71 )
 ```

+You should also call ```Elixer.UseVersion( versionNumber )``` before trying to call any of these functions in your mod to ensure the right versions are loaded into memory

 ### Included Functions
 ```lua